‘Bold And The Beautiful’ Spoilers: Brooke Gets Ready For Romance While Ridge Learns Of Wedding

 Shauna returned to L.A. and dropped a bombshell on the designer.
 She told him that they got hitched while they were in Las Vegas.
 As seen in the above picture, she assured him that they made the vows “’til death to us part.”
 Ridge was incredulous as she relayed the news.
 He cannot believe that he tied the knot with Shauna without even telling his family or friends.

-The dressmaker has been having flashbacks to his time in Vegas and had an uneasy feeling about Shauna.
+Ridge has been having flashbacks to his time in Vegas and had an uneasy feeling about Shauna.
 He knows that he was hopelessly drunk on the night in question and that there is a strong possibility that Shauna’s telling the truth.

 According to the latest spoilers, The Bold and the Beautiful fans will see him wrestle with the news as he tries to figure out what really happened.
 He may demand some evidence that Shauna willingly produces.